team-leevio/happy-elementor-addons/readme.txt

 ### **Why Should You Choose HappyAddons?**
 HappyAddons is the pioneer of adding exclusive problem-solving features.
 Also we have added premium quality Widgets in the Elementor Library.
 Reasons for choosing Happyaddons over any other Elementor Addons:

+From now on, you can create a mega menu, simple navigation menu, Horizontal Nav Menu with our Happy Menu Widget.

+Create off canvas contents/menu for your site with HappyAddons off-canvas widget

+Manage one page navigation menu with the help of HappyAddons One Page Navigation widget

 - You Can Create Advanced Data Table,
 - Facility to Add Text Stroke or Outline to Elementor Typography